In this Article

 1. Early Labour

 Pre-term birth means a birth that occurs before the 37th week of pregnancy.
-If the issue does not lie with inaccurate calculation of due date, and the baby is not fully developed for birth, the doctor may try to delay labour in order to give your baby some more time in the womb.
+If the issue does not lie with the inaccurate calculation of due date, and the baby is not fully developed for birth, the doctor may try to delay labour in order to give your baby some more time in the womb.
 In cases where this is not possible, the baby is closely monitored after birth to ensure good health.

 2. Late Labour

 Post-term birth is when labour does not occur even after the 41st week of pregnancy.
 This can be a cause for concern, as it could cause complications to the mother’s and baby’s health and even increase the risk of stillbirth.
-In this case, the doctor will try various labour induction methods for a sooner delivery.
+In this case, the doctor will try various labour induction methods for sooner delivery.